Genetically modified runners

 A runner’s diet

-A few months ago I wrote about a diet regimen I devised that has been adopted by many top runners around the world.
-Called SNARP (Strategic Nourishment and Replenishment Program), I wrote the post with high hopes that I’d win an award.
+A few months ago I wrote about a diet regimen called SNARP (Strategic Nourishment and Replenishment Program), I devised that has been adopted by top runners around the world.
 Nowadays, I think most people don’t believe my post.
 I admit it was a total fabrication.
 I’m sure this will cause readers of I Must Run Everywhere to slap their foreheads in shock.

 To make up for this transgression, I’ll reveal my real diet secrets.
 The secret is that I don’t eat anything special.
 In my entire career I’ve rarely eaten with a running benefit in mind.

-However, I have a very healthy diet because I believe what you eat has such a huge impact on health.
+However, I eat as healthy a diet possible because I believe what you eat has a big impact on health.
 I don’t necessarily want to live to a very old age, but while I’m alive, I prefer to be healthy and active.

 On the left is a type of Romaine lettuce.
 Middle is Asian tatsoi.
 On the right - onions.